-4.3.1.
+4.4.1.
 Students

-Conducting an empirical research on the entire population of the department of English at the university centre of Khenchela, i.e., a total number of (699) is practically very difficult and renders our attempt no more than an ambition since we can not meet our aims because of the obstacles Thus, hindering our research. most researchers prefer sampling, which is working with more limited data from a sample or subgroup of the students in a given population.
+Conducting an empirical research on the entire population of the department of English at the university centre of Khenchela, i.e., a total number of (699) is practically very difficult and renders our attempt no more than an ambition since we cannot meet our aims because of the obstacles hindering our research.
+Thus, most researchers prefer sampling, which is working with more limited data from a sample or subgroup of the students in a given population.
 Only then can data be sufficiently and practically collected and organized.
 Different types of research require different types of sampling.
 Difficulties arise when selecting the appropriate sample representative of the population meant by the study and on which research findings will be generalized.
 Samples are commonly drawn from populations for language studies by random sampling.

-In the present study two groups or samples are needed, an experimental group and a control group.
+In the present study two groups or samples are needed, an experimental group and a control one.
 The subjects are randomly assigned to each group to guarantee every individual in the population an equal chance of being chosen.

 The samples will be drawn according to a table of random numbers from the population of the second year students of the English department at the university centre of Khenchela.
 Thirty students are assigned to the control group and thirty students to the experimental one to receive the experimental treatment, what makes a total number of sixty students out of (156) i.e.38.46% students registered in the second year.
-We have taken into consideration variables such as age, place of origin, and sex to insure the representativeness of the two samples.
+We have taken into consideration variables such as age, place of origin, and sex to ensure the representativeness of the two samples.
 Students age range from 19 to 21.

-It is worth to mention that the department of English, like the other departments in the faculty of human sciences, is characterized by female over-representation 543 out of 699 students in the department of English are girls i.e. 77.68% against 22.31%.
+It is worth to mention that the department of English, like the other departments in the faculty of human sciences, is characterized by female over-representation 543 out of 699 students in the department of English are girls i.e. 77.68% against 22.31% males.

 Since our population (second year students) contains more females than males, that is, 106 out of 156.i.e.
 67.94% against 50 i.e. 32.05%, our sample is a representative one.
-Hence the findings of the research can be generalized for all the population.